MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-interactive-background-operations.md

 ## Background operations

 Longer running operations such as semantic model or dataflow refreshes are classified as *background* operations.
 They can be triggered manually by a user, or automatically without user interaction.
-Background operations include scheduled refreshes, interactive refreshes, REST-based refreshes, XMLA-based refresh operations , and report subscriptions.
+Background operations include scheduled refreshes, interactive refreshes, REST-based refreshes, XMLA-based refresh operations, and report subscriptions.
 Users aren't expected to wait for these operations to finish.
 Instead, they might come back later to check the status of the operations.

 ## Operation list